wearebeautiful/wearebeautiful-tools/docs/import-format.md

 modification
 ------------

 Indicates modifciation of the model.
-Accepted values:
+Accepted values, an array of one or more of the following:

-   "none", "circumcised"," fgm", "labiaplasty", "masectomy", "female-to-male","male-to-female"
+   "none", "circumcised"," fgm", "labiaplasty", "masectomy", "female-to-male", "male-to-female", "breastfeeding", "pregnant"

 other
 -----